slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'To develop your intellectual powers at the expense of the social is to retard your own progress to mastery.'*

-> *'Do not build fortresses to protect yourself: isolation is dangerous.'<br>
+> *'Do not build fortresses to protect yourself: isolation is dangerous.'
 'Play the perfect courtier.' -- Robert Greene (4th and 24th law of power)*

 > *'The purpose of high education is first and foremost to meet people and build relationships.'*